vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ```
 1- Create a Modelfile

-cd to the desktop<br>
+# cd to the desktop
 % cd Desktop

-(Note that the path to the downloaded file is specified)<br>
+# (Note that the path to the downloaded file is specified)
 % echo 'FROM ./google_medgemma-4b-it-GGUF' > Modelfile

-2- Insert the model into Ollama
+# 2- Insert the model into Ollama

-(You can specify any name.
+# (You can specify any name.
 I've used: google_medgemma-4b-it-GGUF-bf16)
 ollama create google_medgemma-4b-it-GGUF-bf16 -f Modelfile

 ```